The Effectiveness of Using CBT Stress Management Techniques

 • Withdrawal from social activities

-When stress symptoms start to impact daily life, it’s crucial to invest in stress management.
-So, what types of stress management services does Onebright provide?
+When stress symptoms start to impact daily life, it’s crucial to invest in ways to manage them, such as cognitive behavioural therapy and self help techniques.

 Cognitive Behaviour Therapy (CBT) is a well-established, evidence-based therapy designed to help individuals identify and change negative thought patterns and behaviours around stress through stress management techniques.